-Revenue was \$48.2 million in the first quarter of fiscal 1997, an increase of seven percent as compared to \$45.0 million for the first quarter of fiscal 1996.
-The majority of the Company's revenue for the periods presented was derived from sales of GAL-Registered Trademark- (Generic Array Logic) products, which address the low-density segment of the CMOS programmable logic market.
-The majority of the Company's revenue growth for the periods presented resulted from the sales of new products, primarily in the high-density segment of the PLD market.
+Revenue was \$48.6 million for the second quarter of fiscal 1997 and 1996, respectively.
+Revenue for the first six month period of fiscal 1997 was \$96.8 million, as compared to \$93.6 million for the first six month period of fiscal 1996.
+The majority of the Company's revenue prior to fiscal 1997 was derived from sales of GAL-Registered Trademark- (Generic Array Logic) products, which address the low-density segment of the CMOS programmable logic market.
+The majority of the Company's revenue growth for the six month period of fiscal 1997 as compared to six month period of fiscal 1996 resulted from the sales of new products, primarily in the high-density segment of the PLD market.
 Increases in the sales of the Company's high-density products have been significant and have grown consistently as a percentage of the Company's overall revenue.
-For the first quarter of fiscal 1997, revenue from the sale of high-density products amounted to approximately one-half of the Company's overall revenue.
+For the first six month period of fiscal 1997, revenue from the sale of high-density products amounted to approximately one-half of the Company's overall revenue.

-Revenue from international sales was 47% of total revenue in the first quarter of fiscal 1997 as compared to 48% in the same 1996 fiscal period.
+Revenue from international sales was 48% and 47% of total revenue in the second quarter and the first six month period of fiscal 1997, respectively, as compared to 49% in both the second quarter and the first six month period of fiscal 1996.
 The Company expects export sales to continue to represent a significant portion of revenue.
 See "Factors Affecting Future Results".

-Overall average selling prices increased in the fiscal 1997 first quarter as compared to the same fiscal 1996 quarter.
+Overall average selling prices increased in the second quarter and the first six month period of fiscal 1997 as compared to the second quarter and the first six month period of fiscal 1996.
 This was due primarily to a higher proportion of high-density products included in the revenue mix.
 Although selling prices of mature products generally decline over time, this decline is at times offset by higher selling prices of new products.
-The Company's ability to maintain its recent trend of revenue growth and market penetration is in large part dependent on the continued development, introduction and market acceptance of new products.
+The Company's ability to generate revenue growth and increase market penetration is in large part dependent on the continued development, introduction and market acceptance of new products.
 See "Factors Affecting Future Results".